Skip to content

 Once you have pressed this button you are shown a list of available inputs.
 Inputs are the devices that are connected to your LG TV.
 This could be a DVD player, Cable Box, Firestick .etc

-You should navigate through your inputs to see if the blue tint issue is still present when you change through the different inputs.
+You should navigate through your inputs to see if the blue tint issue is still present when changing the different inputs.

 What is an input device I/O issue?